ScilifelabDataCentre/scilifelab-metadata-templates/README.md

 ## General Template structure

 A template has a _title_, a _description_ and a _semantic version_ number, as well as well as a list of associated attribute fields.
-Each attribute field needs to have:
+Each _attribute field_ needs to have:
 - title
 - description
 - type
 - list of controlled vocabulary terms if applicable
 - level of requirement/cardinality (mandatory vs optional)

-In addition, data type specific fields also need
-- end_repository_alias (can be multiple if multiple relevant end repositories are considered)
+- end_repository_alias (if applicable; can be multiple if multiple relevant end repositories are considered)
 - reference_ontology (if exists)

 A row entry for an individual sample would then be